pluralsight/guides/published/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

-## Introduction
+# Introduction

-In this tutorial we are going to see how to use the InAppBrowser Cordova plugin with Ionic Native 3.x+ to open external URLs in Ionic 2+ apps or use third party services which require opening a webview such as implementing social authentication and payment gateways.
+This tutorial will cover how to use [Cordova's InAppBrowser plugin](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-inappbrowser/) with [Ionic Native 3.x+](http://blog.ionic.io/ionic-native-3-x/) to open external URLs in Ionic 2+ apps or use third party services which require opening a webview such as implementing social authentication and payment gateways.

-Ionic Native is a set of wrappers around Cordova plugins which allow Ionic developers to use the native plugins in an Angular way i.e using observables instead of ugly callbacks.
+Ionic Native is a set of wrappers around Cordova plugins.
+These wrappers allow Ionic developers to handle native plugins using observables instead of ugly callbacks.

-## Requirements
+# Requirements

 Before you can build Ionic 2+ apps you need to have a few requirements:

-* Node.js and NPM.
+* Node.js and NPM (Node Package Manager).
 * Java and Android SDKs for Android apps.
 * Setup JAVA_HOME and ANDROID_HOME system variables for Android apps.
 * A MAC system and XCode for iOS apps.
 * Windows for UWP apps.
 * Ionic CLI and Cordova.

+## Installation guide

-For installing Node.js and NPM you can head over to their [official website](https://nodejs.org/en/) and grab the installer for your operating system.
+For instructions on installing **Node.js** and *NPM**, head over to their [official website](https://nodejs.org/en/) and grab the installer for your operating system.

-If you need to target Android platform first install Java by going to their [official website](https://java.com/en/download/) and follow the instructions.
+If you need to target the Android platform, first install **Java** by going to their [official website](https://java.com/en/download/) and follow the instructions.
 Then install the Android SDK available from this [link](https://developer.android.com/studio/index.html).

 If you successfully installed Node.js and NPM the next step is to install Cordova and Ionic CLI.

-## Installing Cordova and Ionic CLI
+### Installing Cordova and Ionic CLI

 If you don't have Ionic CLI and Cordova installed, then you need to start by installing them first: